This design is meant to be reviewed at desktop size.

 Conditions We Commonly See

 Psoriasis is an autoimmune condition, not a cosmetic skin issue.
-Roughly 30% of people with psoriasis develop psoriatic arthritis, which means the same immune dysfunction that produces skin plaques can also damage joints.
+Roughly 30 percent of people with psoriasis develop psoriatic arthritis, which means the same immune dysfunction that produces skin plaques can also damage joints.
 Treating psoriasis as a surface problem misses the underlying immune dysregulation.

 A skin condition, rash, irritation, or persistent acne is almost always a signal that something deeper in the immune or inflammatory system needs attention.
 Food sensitivities, gut dysfunction, hormonal imbalance, and toxic load are the most common upstream causes we investigate.